 Private schools in Azerbaijan

 Numerous private schools are available in Azerbaijan.
 These schools have mostly been established with the support of international organisations and large corporations, with some following the local curriculum and others offering an international curriculum.

-These schools are usually more expensive than public schools, but offer a more extensive range of extracurricular activities and a more personalised approach to education.
+These schools are typically more expensive than public schools, but offer a more extensive range of extracurricular activities and a more personalised approach to education.

 International schools in Azerbaijan

 International schools in Azerbaijan offer a high standard of education.
-Expats should also expect to pay high tuition fees at these schools and should ensure that their expat relocation package caters adequately for this.
+Expats should also expect to pay often prohibitive tuition fees at these schools, and should ensure that their expat relocation package caters adequately for this.

 International schools in Azerbaijan don’t all follow the Azerbaijani school year, but may rather follow that of their home country.